IT, Admin & Ops: Hidden Opportunities to Fast & Long-lasting Change

 This year has taught us to expect the unexpected and to have a disaster recovery and business continuity plan in place.
 Planning for the unknown can be difficult, but not planning altogether will be disastrous.
 Having an assigned team member to detail your blueprint and serve as your resident disaster recovery expert will help you pivot more quickly when a crisis occurs.

 Our friends at RenovoData have outlined the following guidelines to implement a successful plan:

 Calculate your total survivable downtime: The cost of disruption can be measured by the amount of downtime a trucking company incurs, and knowing your limit is critical.

-Include every employee and vendor in the plan: Everyone should be aware of potential dangers and have ownership for their actions.
+Include every employee and vendor in the plan: Everyone should be aware of potential dangers and have ownership of their actions.

-Tell the truth: Most transportation providers rely on their integrity and strong reputations, and how a company responds to a disaster puts their core values in the limelight.
+Tell the truth: Most transportation providers rely on their integrity and strong reputations, and how a company responds to a disaster puts its core values in the limelight.